Vankata453/ZoneInternetGamesServer/README.md

 To build any of the projects, open up the respective project file (.vcxproj) in Visual Studio and build from there.

+### Running Multiple Instances

-For information on how to run multiple instances of any of the games, [read this](docs/MultipleInstances.md).
+For information on how to run multiple instances of any of the Internet Games, [read this](docs/MultipleInstances.md).

+To use the DLL Injector on multiple instances at the same time, provide the `-r` (or `--repeat`) argument to it, allowing to skip a select number of previously started processes of the specified Internet Game.
+For example, to inject the DLL into a second instance of the same game, provide `-r 1` (or `--repeat 1`).

 ## Credits